Michigan power crews work, California recovers after storms - KESQ

 Hecht said the utility’s meteorologists have been tracking another storm system that will move into Michigan on Monday, and the utility is “prepared to respond.”

-“At this point, we are expecting the system to bring the potential for wintry mix and freezing rain tomorrow and wind gusts up to 45 mph on Tuesday,” she said in a statement.

-The ongoing outages prompted some Democratic state lawmakers to call Sunday for legislative hearings in Lansing to question utilities about repeated reliability issues with the electrical grid and long restoration times from last week’s storm.
+The outages prompted some Democratic state lawmakers to call for legislative hearings in Lansing to question utilities about the long restoration times and reliability issues.

-State Sen. Darrin Camilleri, a D-Trenton, said Sunday he’s spoken with the chair of the Senate Committee on Energy and Environment, Sen. Sean McCann, D-Kalamazoo, about such hearings.

 “There will be hearings.
-We will be taking over,” Camilleri told WDIV-TV.
+We will be taking over,” State Sen. Darrin Camilleri told WDIV-TV.

-State Sen. Mallory McMorrow, D-Royal Oak, said Sunday she’s angry about the ongoing outages, and took aim at DTE Energy, saying it needs to upgrade its electricity grid.

-“The length of this outage, in freezing temperatures, is completely unacceptable.
-The frequency of outages and lack of reliability is completely unacceptable,” McMorrow said in a tweet. “… But please know I will do the work to hold DTE accountable and demand improvements.
-They must upgrade the grid to withstand the new normal.”

-California, meanwhile, got a brief break from severe weather after a powerful storm a day earlier swelled Los Angeles-area rivers to dangerous levels, flooded roads and dumped snow at elevations as low as 1,000 feet (305 meters).
-The sun came out briefly Sunday in greater LA, where residents emerged to marvel at mountains to the north and east that were blanketed in white.
+California, meanwhile, got a brief break from severe weather after a powerful storm a day earlier swelled Los Angeles-area rivers to dangerous levels, flooded roads and dumped snow at elevations as low as about 1,000 feet (300 meters).
+The sun came out briefly Sunday in greater LA, where residents emerged to marvel at mountains to the north and east blanketed in white.

 Suburban Santa Clarita, in hills north of Los Angeles, received its first significant snowfall since 1989.